tconey01/COMP-138-RL-HW2/README.md

-Here's the revised README with "I" instead of "we" and condensed for repeatability:

----

 # Racetrack Reinforcement Learning

 This project implements reinforcement learning to solve the Racetrack problem using the Monte Carlo method.
 The agent learns to navigate a simulated racetrack by optimizing its policy based on cumulative rewards.
 A simple and complex track are used for comparison.